The Majestic (apartment building): Site

-The Majestic is at 115 Central Park West in the Upper West Side neighborhood of Manhattan in New York City.
+The Majestic is at 115 Central Park West on the Upper West Side of Manhattan in New York City.
 The building occupies the western sidewalk of Central Park West (formerly Eighth Avenue) between 71st Street to the south and 72nd Street to the north.
-The Majestic Apartments occupies a nearly rectangular land lot with an area of 40,866 ft2.
+The Majestic occupies a nearly rectangular land lot with an area of 40,866 ft2.
 The land lot has a frontage of 200 ft along Central Park West, 225 ft on 72nd Street, and 187 ft on 71st Street.
 Nearby places include the Dakota apartment building immediately to the north, the Olcott Hotel to the northwest, 101 Central Park West to the south, and Central Park to the east.

 The Majestic is one of several apartment buildings on Central Park West that are primarily identified by an official name.
 Even though a street address was sufficient to identify these apartment buildings, this trend followed a British practice of giving names to buildings without addresses.
 By contrast, buildings on Fifth Avenue, along the eastern side of Central Park, are mainly known by their addresses.

 Previous structure

-The construction of Central Park in the 1860s spurred construction in the Upper East Side of Manhattan, but similar development in the Upper West Side was slower to come.
+The construction of Central Park in the 1860s spurred construction on the Upper East Side of Manhattan, but similar development on the Upper West Side was slower to come.
 Major developments on the West Side were erected after the Ninth Avenue elevated line opened in 1879, providing direct access to Lower Manhattan.
 The first large apartment building in the area was the Dakota, which opened in 1884.
 The city installed power lines on Central Park West at the end of the 19th century, thus allowing the construction of multi-story apartment hotels with elevators.

 Among these early apartment hotels was the original Hotel Majestic between 71st and 72nd Streets, which opened in 1894.
-The hotel was developed by millinery magnate Victor Henry Rothschild and had been designed by Alfred Zucker.
+The hotel was developed by millinery and real estate magnate Jacob Rothschild and had been designed by Alfred Zucker.
 The hotel was 12 stories tall with 600 rooms, and it contained amenities that were meant to rival those of the Dakota.
 The old Majestic had contained an Egyptian-style women's writing room, a ballroom, facilities for bowling and billiards, and a rooftop garden.
 The Majestic had been home to personalities such as Gustav Mahler and Edna Ferber.
 When the hotel was sold in 1929, the New York Herald Tribune described the old building as "one of the best known hotels west of Central Park".
 By the 1920s, high-rise apartment buildings were being developed on Central Park West in anticipation of the construction of the New York City Subway's Eighth Avenue Line.